meloods/adsb_analysis/README.md

 ### `trace_full_<ICAO-hex-id>.json`

 Each file contains time-stamped position reports for a specific aircraft over a single day.
+> Note: While files are named .json, they are actually gzip-compressed.
+Use gzip.open() or CLI gunzip -c to read them.

 | Key         | Type   | Description                                                                      |
 | ----------- | ------ | -------------------------------------------------------------------------------- |